acarrab/acarrab.github.io/Content/_cv.md

 ## Team Experience

+### Programming Team

+- Placed 10th out of 45 in South East Regional Programming Competition (*Fall 2017*)
+    - 2nd Place at location and put Clemson at 4th place college in the region.
+- Placed 6th out of 37 at Mercer Programming Contest (*Spring 2017*)
+- Placed 14th out of 45 in South East Regional Programming Competition (*Fall 2016*)
+- Placed 86th out of 200 in NAIPC Invitational Programming Competition (*Spring 2016*)
+- Placed 7th out of 40 at first programming contest at Mercer University (*Spring 2016*)

 ### Participated in HackGT (Hackathon)

 - Applied LDA Topic Modeling to recipe database, where the set of documents and word counts were recipes and ingredient counts respectively.